Not much. Although the word "church" appears in the New Testament of

 The Roman Catholic Church interprets this passage literally.
 They teach that Peter later

 went to Rome, founded the Catholic church, and became its first pope.
 Some theologians

 believe that there is no historical evidence of this relocation.
 Peter was

-located in Jerusalem as part of the Jewish Christian movement, according to
+located in the city of Jerusalem in Judea as part of the Jewish Christian movement, according to

 believe that the passage was generated in the mind of the author of Matthew circa 90 CE, some 6 decades

 after Jesus' execution, and the words attributed to Jesus.
 The author's motivation was to

 reinforce the legitimacy of the Christian church.
 According to theologian R.W.

 Funk: "All of this is Christian